Were you prepared for the biggest sources of uncertainty in your supply chain in 2019?

 These days, every company manages a supply chain.
 That means we’re responsible for three things flowing through our business – one is money, the second is material, and the third is information.
 Those three flows are all dependent on one another, so they need to be synchronized.

-You could say that supply chain professionals keep the three flows moving smoothly and efficiently; that’s how we deliver value to our customers while making a profit for our shareholders.
-But while that sounds simple, maintaining those flows can actually be really hard.
+You could say that supply chain professionals keep the three flows moving smoothly and efficiently.
+That’s how we deliver value to our customers while making a profit for our shareholders.
+While that sounds simple, maintaining those flows can actually be really hard.
 Because supply chain disruptions get in the way.

 We’ve dealt with a lot of serious disruptions this year.
 From fires in California to floods in the midwest, to labor strikes in the Rust Belt.
 And we’ve also dealt with a lot of POTENTIAL disruptions.
 For example, since the beginning of the year we’ve been asking: